audioburst-labs/AudioburstMobileLibrary/README.md

 # Audioburst Mobile Library

 ## Introduction
 AudioburstMobileLibrary is a multi platform library that allows convenient access to the Audioburst’s Content APIs.
 Playlists can be accessed, selected by users and additional information can be requested about the playlist.

+For further information about the flow and objects used by the library please refer to our [wiki page](https://github.com/audioburst-labs/AudioburstMobileLibrary/wiki)

 ## Features
 AudioburstMobileLibrary offers a simple API that lets you: